alexa-samples/skill-sample-nodejs-zero-to-hero/01/README.md

 # Part 1 - Alexa-Hosted Skills (preset - Hello World)

-In this module we introduce some theory about ASK and then we build an Alexa Hosted Skill from scratch (Hello World template).
+In this module we introduce some theory about ASK and then we build an Alexa Hosted Skill from scratch (Hello World template) with no localization (out-of-the-box experience).
+When using the console we introduce the basic tabs (Build, Code, Test, etc)

 ## Milestones